girlscript/winter-of-contributing/Web_Development/Javascript/Topics/6.Variables/README.md

 In this article you are going to learn everything about **Javascript Variables** from scratch.

-Variables are "containers" for storing information JavaScript variables are used to hold values or expressions.
+Variables are "containers" for storing information, JavaScript variables are used to hold values or expressions.
 A variable can have a short name, like x, or a more descriptive name, like carname.

  ## Rules for declaring Javascript Variable name: